 About VLC for Android

 VLC For Android publicly started with a beta project and now, they have launched a full-fledged app that is supported wholly by the VideoLAN team.
 They claim it to be the best open source video and music player that is fast and user-friendly.
+It already has over 100 million downloads in the Play Store.
 This port for Android can play any video and audio stored on your phone, tablet or any other device powered by Android.
 Apart from local storage, it can also access network streams, network shares, and DVD ISOs.